 Parking: Free limited parking for the memorial is along the left side of the driveway for cars and in the turn-around area for buses.

 Admission and parking are free.
-The memorial is open every day from 9 am to 9 pm except Christmas.
+The memorial is open every day except Christmas.
 Visit the U.S. Air Force Memorial website for more information.